 Natural fragrances or essential oils are not necessarily safer than man-made ones.
 Indeed many “natural” substances (e.g., hemlock or monkshood) are extremely toxic to humans.
 In addition, man-made or nature-identical fragrances can offer the additional benefit of uniformity and the elimination of unwanted contaminants.
 Approximately 75% of fragrance materials used in the world are man-made.”

 When selecting a fragrance for your candle, make sure it is from a reputable supplier.
 There are many available to crafters and small home based businesses, which don’t require large minimums and do sell adequate quality product.

 Yes, you can use strictly essential oils to make your candles.
 However, our experience has shown that while you might get a nice cold throw, you won’t get much of a hot throw.
 In fact, the hot throw you do get probably won’t smell anything like what you were hoping for.
 But if you are committed to using essentials, it can be done so give it a go!

 While the typical amount is about 6 to 8% some candles can have as much as 12%.
 The amount you will use depends on the maximum fragrance load percentage of your wax as well as your personal preference.
 Keep in mind, adding too much fragrance can cause your candle to not burn properly, smoke, or even self-extinguish by clogging the wick.
 Make sure you are consistent and measure or weigh every single time (eyeballing it is never a good idea!)

-When do I add the fragrance to the wax?
 This is so much more important than most candle-makers realize.
 If you add the fragrance to the wax when the wax is too hot, it can cause the fragrance to dissipate or “burn off” (it is very important to know the flash point of each of your fragrances).
 If you add the fragrance when the wax is too cool, it can prevent the fragrance from properly binding and dispersing in the wax.
-The recommended temperature is 180 – 185 degrees F.
+The recommended temperature is 180 – 185 degrees F (82-85 C).

 It is best to stir for 90 – 120 seconds.
-It’s a long time we know, but it is very important to get the wax and fragrance to properly bind together and alleviate possible issues later.
+It’s a long time we know.
+But it is very important to get the wax and fragrance to properly bind together and alleviate possible issues later.

-What is “Cold Throw”?
-This is the amount of fragrance emitted from a candle that is not burning.
+Cold Throw is the amount of fragrance emitted from a candle that is not burning.
 Why is this important if it’s not burning?
 If you are selling your candles you know the first thing people do is smell them.
-If they like what they smell, they buy your candle.
+When they like what they smell, they buy your candle.
 If they can’t smell it, they assume it isn’t going to smell when it’s burning either (which may or may not be true.)

-What is “Hot Throw”?
 Also known as Warm Throw and Scent Throw, this is the fragrance that is emitted from a candle when it is burning.

-Want to start experimenting with Wooden Wicks?
+Now that you’ve got the candle fragrance terms and basics down, ready to start experimenting with Wooden Wicks?
 Purchase a Sample Kit today!